 In the United States, New Year’s Day is the climax and the end of the Christmas holidays while in Italy we have an extra bonus – so to speak – of about a week.
-On January 6 we celebrate the Epiphany, a Christian celebration that symbolizes the Three Kings’ arrival to the Baby Jesus’ manger.
+On January 6, we celebrate the Epiphany, a Christian celebration that symbolizes the Three Kings’ arrival at the Baby Jesus’ manger.

 Some others thought it was a mysterious deity called Satia (from the Latin satiaetas, satiety) or Abundia (abundance) leading them.
-The Church condemned such beliefs with extreme rigor, calling them the result of the Devil’s work and thus influencing, even more, the people’s imaginary who continued to believe that these nocturnal wanderings really took place according to Satanic rites.
+The Church condemned such beliefs with extreme rigor, calling them the result of the Devil’s work and thus influencing, even more, the people’s imagination who continued to believe that these nocturnal wanderings really took place according to Satanic rites.
 These gave rise to many evil/good overlapped personifications that resulted, in the middle ages, in our Epiphany whose term Befana is a corruption of it.

 There are those who argue that she is old and ugly because she represents nature now stripping from the old and coming alive again; some others say she actually embodies the old year now worn and bears the new one with it whilst fading away.
 Her tattered look symbolizes our past sorrows, thus turning her into a sacrificial figure.
 Indeed Mother Nature, tired after donating all his energies during the year, appears in the form of an old benevolent witch.
 Now, mother nature is ready to be burned as a branch, so that it can be reborn from the ashes.

 Nicoletta Lucia Paganucci